hellowmq/MyAnnoSample/README.md

 ### About the Reference

-The feference article is [Here](https://medium.com/@iammert/annotation-processing-dont-repeat-yourself-generate-your-code-8425e60c6657)
+The reference article is [Here](https://medium.com/@iammert/annotation-processing-dont-repeat-yourself-generate-your-code-8425e60c6657)

 ### FAQ